Sean Murphy Player Props: Braves vs. Mets

-The Atlanta Braves and Sean Murphy (.459 slugging percentage over his past 10 games, including three homers), battle starter David Peterson and the New York Mets at Citi Field, Friday at 7:10 PM ET.
+On Monday, Sean Murphy (.325 on-base percentage in past 10 games, 71 points below season-long percentage) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 4:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Marlins.
+He had a hitless performance in his most recent game (0-for-2) against the Mets.

 Sean Murphy Game Info & Props vs. the Mets